mlhartme/stool/README.md

       image: "myregistry/hello:1.0.0"
       cert: "${exec('cert.sh', stage)}"

-A class has a set of properties, and it can extend other classes (i.e. inherit all properties from it).
+A class has a set of properties, and it can extend other classes (i.e. inherit all properties).
-You use classes to create new or publish into existing stages.

 A property is the basic building block of a class.
 It has a name and a function.
-Properties define the stage variables, the property function is evaluted to determine the variable value.
+Properties define the available variables of the stage, the property function is evaluted to determine the initial values.

-You usually define classes in a `stage-class.yaml` file and attach it in a `stage-class` label attached to an image.

 The property function is denoted as a string.
-You can use [Freemarker](https://freemarker.apache.org) templating in it, and this provides a way to invoke shell scripts.
+You can use [Freemarker](https://freemarker.apache.org) templating in it, and Stool provides Freemarker functions to invoke shell scripts.

+You usually define classes in a `stage-class.yaml` file and attach them to images in `stage-class` labels.

 Technically, the class specifies a Helm chart and how to compute its values